csy99/564Fall/concepts.md

 #### 2 phase commit
 1st phase:

-all participants promise to implement the global commit decision, i.e., to commit or to abort as decided by the commit coordinator.
+All participants leave the final commit decision to the coordinator and promise (guarantee) that they will implement the coordinator’s decision, i.e., they will commit or abort (roll back) as directed.
-When all participants have promised this, then the coordinator can decide to commit.
-This decision must be logged just like the commit decision of a single-site transaction.
-Once that commit record is persistent on stable storage, the user can be certain that the transaction's updates will be durable.

 2nd phase: